-Initiative aims to create a new model of curated data sharing among providers, drug and device makers, regulators and more to power better patient care.
+Initiative uses curated, de-identified data for advance research partnerships with drug and device makers, regulators and more to power better patient care.

-ST. LOUIS (August 13, 2019) – Mercy Technology Services (MTS), the information backbone of St. Louis-based Mercy health system, has launched a nationwide data orchestration and insights network designed to make better use of clinical data and leading-edge analytics for cultivating a new model of patient care.
+ST. LOUIS (August 13, 2019) – Mercy Technology Services (MTS), the information backbone of St. Louis-based Mercy health system, has launched a new real world evidence (RWE) insights offering designed to make better use of clinical data and leading-edge analytics for cultivating a new model of patient care.

-Developed in partnership with global tech giant SAP, MTS’ new network aims to tap into the vast amounts of clinical data generated by health systems every year.
-By creating a consortium of providers, MTS will facilitate the pooling of data between health systems for the purpose of conducting more advanced analytics.
-Partnering with hospitals around the country, MTS will build on its current repository of de-identified patient data from electronic health records (EHRs) and other sources, establishing what has the potential to be the world’s largest database of Real-World Evidence (RWE).
+Developed in partnership with global tech giant SAP, MTS’ new network draws on the vast amounts of de-identified clinical data generated by Mercy's electronic health records (EHRs) and other sources, establishing what has the potential to grow into one of the world’s largest database of RWE.

-Launching with a focus on orthopedic, cardiology and oncology evidence, MTS’ RWE Insights Network is unlike others in that its subscribers - drug and device makers, etc. - are supplied with curated data, not data dumps, which is refreshed regularly with any new records and patient encounters and then organized by Mercy’s data scientists to answer many questions as they arise.
+Launching with a focus on orthopedic, cardiology and oncology evidence, MTS’ RWE Insights offering is unlike others in that its – primarily drug and device makers and regulatory agencies – are supplied with curated data, not data dumps, which is refreshed regularly with any new records and patient encounters and then organized by Mercy’s data scientists to answer many questions as they arise.
 Unlike claims and registry data, subscribers also get detailed information at the clinical practice level and access to clinicians to give the data context, making it easy to understand.

-Powered by the SAP HANA database and ten years in the making, the network leverages MTS’ RWE solution, which currently draws insights from millions of Mercy’s de-identified patient records.
+Powered by the SAP HANA database and ten years in the making, MTS’ RWE solution draws insights from millions of Mercy’s de-identified patient records.
 The initiative has a sizeable head start in harnessing RWE thanks to Mercy’s early work in unique device identification, the FDA-sponsored BUILD initiative, huge volumes of diverse data and more than a decade of records for historical analysis.
 Using award-winning natural language processing (NLP), MTS also extracts data from doctors’ notes for up to 80 percent more clinical information, resulting in deeper, more accurate intelligence.

 Mercy’s RWE work is proving to be a game-changer in helping leaders across health care industries make smarter decisions that benefit patients.